chrisbroski/utipem/README.md

 ### Movement and Distance

-There are five distances in Utipem:
+There are no maps or miniatures in Utipem.
+There are five general types of distances:

-1. **Far away** (So far away that nothing can be seen)
+1. **Far away** - So far away that nothing can be seen (At another location, somewhere else, back at the ranch, etc.)
-2. **Distant** (Large objects can be seen without detail)
+2. **Distant** - Large objects can be seen without detail (In the distance, across the way, just outside, etc.)
-3. **Medium** (People can be seen clearly, but not intercted with without yelling or throwing something)
+3. **Medium** - People can be seen clearly, but not intercted with without yelling or throwing something (In the room, within earshot, etc.)
-4. **Close** (Comfortable talking distance.
-A quick movement can put the two in touching distance.)
+4. **Close** - Comfortable talking distance.
+A quick movement can put the two in touching distance.
-5. **Engaged** (Things are touching, wrestling, whispering, etc.)
+5. **Engaged** - Things are touching, wrestling, whispering, etc.

-One turn can change distance between a player and a target by one level, with the exception of far away.
+One turn of movement can change the distance between a character and a target by one level, with the exception of far away.
 That will depend on how far away they are.

+It also takes one movement turn to stand from lying or sitting on the ground.

 ## Combat

 The above rules should complete all basic rules needed to play in the Utipem system.
 They don't yet, because this is a work in progress, but they should.
 All the GM needs to do is create their adventure and skill cards.
 Skills can be anything depending on the setting.
+I am going to start with example skills based on medieval combat, which include the Short Sword skill card above.

+### Random Anatomy

+To understand the Weapon type cards, the first thing I must specify is how to determine a random body type.
+Simply roll a 6-sided die.

+1. Head
+2. Chest
+3. Right arm
+4. Left arm
+5. Right leg
+6. Left leg

+### Damage

+There are no hit points in Utipem.
+You can't survive being cut in two with a battle-axe just because you have experience in that sort of thing.
+If you get a sword through your face, you die.
+I don't care how many kobolds you've slain.

+Standard damage, like random anatomy, is determined by a 6-sided die.

+1. 'Tis but a scratch
+2. It's only a flesh wound
+3. That's gonna leave a mark
+4. Mortally wounded
+5. Severed/pulverized/destroyed oh god the humanity

+Effects vary by what body part was targetted, but in general, here is what they mean:

+#### 'Tis But a Scratch

+No effects other than a reminder of how lucky you were.

+#### It's Only a Flesh Wound

+This is going to need attention as soon as possible so it doesn't turn nasty.
+But a little cleaning and bandaging will fix it right up.
+If not, roll a 6-sided die 24 hours later.
+If it is less than 3, it elevates to a #3 injury.

+#### That's Gonna Leave a Mark

+Touche!
+A solid hit that the character will feel.
+It will need attention like #2, but probably require stiches in addition to the bandage.
+It will also have effects that are immediate and ongoing depending on the part of the anatomy that was damaged.

+* Head: All skills at -1 for 7 days.
+Permanent scar.
+* Chest: All skils at -1 for 7 days.
+Knocked to the ground.
+* Arms: -1 to all skills using the arm for 7 days (additive for each arm and head/chest injuries)
+* Legs: -1 to all movement skills for 7 days (additive for each leg and head/chest injuries)

+These require medical attention.
+If none is given, roll a 6-sided die after 24 hours.
+If it is less than 4, it elevates to a #4 injury.

+For each day that the injured body part is rested, it reduces the duration of the skill penalty by one day.

+#### Mortally Wounded

+If a mortally wounded character does not receive medical attention soon after the encounter ends, that character will bleed out and die.

+All function in the injured anatomy is temporarily lost.
+If the head or chest is injured, the character is unconscious.
+If an arm is injured, no skills requiring that arm may be attempted.
+If a leg is injured, characters cannot move or stand on their own.
+This effect lasts for 7 days, minus each day of rest.
+(Head and chest injuries don't leave the character in a coma that entire time.
+After given medical attention, they can speak and drink fluids, but are otherwise incapacitated.

+If the mortally wounded character does not receive at least two days of rest, roll a 6-sided die.
+On a 1 or 2, they die.

+#### Annihilated

+If a character has a level 6 injury on the head or chest, there's only one thing you can do: go through his clothes and look for loose change.
+If it happens to an appendage, the character is lucky because peg legs and hook hands are really in this season.
+Like #5, major injuries to the extremities need immediate attention or the character will die from blood loss.
+After a week of rest, the character can get back in the action minus some permanent effects. -2 to all movement skills for each wooden leg, and complete loss of function to missing arms.
+On the bright side, any further damage to those limbs won't hurt at all.